Quesion: How many alarms do you have in your alarm system, and more importantly, how many of them are useful?

-For new systems, rationalization is carried between the identification and detailed design phases before implementation, (highlighted green in Figure 1); and for existing systems, it is carried out whilst the system is in use during the operation and maintenance phases (highlighted blue in Figure 1).
+For new systems, rationalization is carried between the identification and detailed design phases before implementation, (highlighted blue in the alarm management lifecycle); and for existing systems, it is carried out whilst the system is in use during the operation and maintenance phases (highlighted blue in the alarm management lifecycle).

 Regardless of whether your system is new or mature, the process is the same.

 Every identified alarm must be reviewed for its suitability according to the criteria defined in your alarm philosophy.
 Those which do not meet with the definition of an alarm should be removed, and those which remain should be correctly prioritized and fully documented.